 The average full coverage car insurance premium for 25-year-olds is $2,473 per year, which is significantly more than the overall average annual full coverage premium of $2,014 per year.
 Minimum coverage costs an average of $747 per year for 25-year-olds, while the national average is $622 per year.

-At 25 years old, you may have more experience than teen drivers and as a result, pay lower average rates than when you were younger.
+At 25 years old, you most likely have more experience behind the wheel than teen drivers and as a result, pay lower average rates than when you were younger.
 However, you likely still have significantly less experience than a 40-year-old driver.
 While your rates should continue to decrease as you age until your 70s, you may still pay higher-than-average premiums for several years.
 Your driving record is another key factor in determining your auto insurance rates.
-Speeding tickets, accidents and other infractions may negate age-related premium reductions.
+Speeding tickets, at-fault accidents and other moving violations may negate age-related premium reductions.

 Does car insurance go down at 25?

-You might see your car insurance premium decrease at age 25, but not likely on your actual birthday.
-Car insurance companies typically assess rates at your renewal.
+Although 25-year-olds tend to pay higher premiums than 40- and 50-year-old drivers, you can usually expect lower average premiums than teens and younger adults.
+Generally, you’ll see a drop in premium at the first renewal after you turn 25.
 Your policy renewal is the end of your policy term and the start of a new term.
-Generally, you’ll see a drop in premium at the first renewal after you turn 25.
 This means that, unless your renewal date falls on your birthday, you may have to wait a bit to see the savings.
 Keep in mind, too, that numerous factors impact premiums, so your own premium might not change much or could even increase, depending on your unique situation.